-- To make progress, trainees need to demonstrate what they know and know how to each week in relation to their curriculum.
-This is specific to the subject in which they are training. - Each curriculum breaks down the required component knowledge to address the subject-specific pedagogical content knowledge required within each subject.
-This builds throughout the duration of the curriculum towards the complex composite understanding required for their ECT phase. - Contingent on meeting the milestones in the curriculum over the course of their ITE, we recommend trainees for the award of QTS at the end of their course. - There is no separate curriculum for school-based experience.
-The specific ITE curricula for each course encompass all aspects of schoolbased experience and ensures trainees have opportunity to purposefully integrate their learning at university with the opportunities afforded on Professional Practice when they are mentored through their ITT curriculum by mentors who are experts in their subject. - The content of the curricula is sequenced in line with the faculty approach to progression on Professional Practice; introductory, developmental, and consolidation and builds in opportunities for trainees to revisit key learning via a spiralised approach.
+• To make progress, trainees need to demonstrate what they know and know how to each week in relation to their curriculum.
+This is specific to the subject in which they are training.

+- Contingent on meeting the milestones in the curriculum over the course of their ITE, we recommend trainees for the award of QTS at the end of their course. - There is no separate curriculum for school-based experience.
+The specific ITE curricula for each course encompass all aspects of school-based experience and ensures trainees have opportunity to purposefully integrate their learning at university with the opportunities afforded on Professional Practice when they are mentored through their ITT curriculum by mentors who are experts in their subject. - The content of the curricula is sequenced in line with the faculty approach to progression on Professional Practice; introductory, developmental, and consolidation and builds in opportunities for trainees to revisit key learning via a spiralised approach.

-Key features of the ITE Secondary Mathematics Curriculum during the consolidation phase:
+Key features of the ITE Secondary Curriculum during the developmental phase: